-Tree warden responsibilities today are similar to what they were at the turn of the century: to care for, control, and make hazard determinations regarding public trees.
-While the ultimate goal for tree wardens may not have changed much in the last hundred some years, the world we live in certainly has.
+Tree warden responsibilities today are similar to what they were at the turn of the century: to care for trees that provide public benefits and make decisions about the hazards that such trees may pose.
+While the ultimate goal for tree wardens may not have changed much in the last hundred years, the world we live in certainly has.
 Where the first tree wardens stood to protect trees from harmful pruning and unnecessary cutting, tree wardens today wage a different battle.
 From damaging road salt to encroaching power lines, tree wardens now manage trees in new ways.

 Tree Warden Profiles